mstamos/microreact/README.md

 ```

-Below you will find all the resources I used to learn writing the tests.
+Below you will find all the resources I used to learn writing tests.

 ## Test Resources